FavWest/galactic-age/README.md

-# Shape-Tracker
+# Galactic Age

-#### Code-along project to learn how to implement webpack.
-May be useful as a template.
-Also allows user to input dimensions of a triangle and receive the message "I can't do that yet."
+#### Enter your age to learn your age and life expectancy in different planets' years.

 #### By _**Victoria West**_